 “What exactly is “experience?”
 I do not believe that is well-defined.
 That would require consciousness and an “I.””

 I’m not sure I could concisely define “experience”, either, but what is it when a computer program can perceive data?
 Record data?
 Recall data?
 Interpret data?
 I’ll ask again: Does a computer have consciousness?
 Do you think they a “them”?
 No, right?
 Yet they can do the exact same things as would be included in any definition of human “experience”, and yet you also maintain that a conscious and an “I” is required.
 Arbitrarily.
 It’s a double standard.

 - The words “perceive,” “record,” “recall,” and especially “interpret” as applied to computers is strongly metaphorical and not what human beings are doing.
 A computer has no understanding and thus all these things we are projecting onto the computer from our human point of view.
 The zeros and ones might have meaning to us as “recording” something.
 The computer has no such conception.
 In fact, it has no concept of anything.

-- Experience takes place within consciousness.
-An unconscious experience is perhaps an oxymoron.
-Maybe the passive and active nous distinction would apply.
+- Experience takes place within consciousness, although the degree of awareness differs.
+Aristotle makes a distinction between passive and active nous (soul).
 Signals from our skin inform us about the feel of the shirts on our back, but we usually pay no attention and it forms no part of our experience.
 It remains a potential only.
+That is passive nous.
+Active nous is when we actually pay attention to those perceptions and they enter conscious experience.
 Computers are not, as yet, conscious.

 - If human beings are computers, then I deny them the honor of personal pronouns.
 We turn computers off.
 If humans are computers, we can turn them off too.
 The only thing stopping us would be some woo woo magical thinking.